xiaowang1105/algorithms-in-python/README.md

 [act1]: ./images/act1.png

+As the figure shown above, we consider the cost caused by two activites that are ranged differently in two arrangement (i, j).
+We find out that the cost in greedy alogrithm is smaller than optimal structure by the value of wi\*lj - wj\*li, which is greater than or equat to 0.

+<strong>Properties</strong> <br>
+* Running time is dominated by sorting

 ### 4.2 - Huffman Coding [Link](https://en.wikipedia.org/wiki/Huffman_coding)
 Huffman code is a particular type of optimal prefix code that is commonly used for lossless data compression.